Mohabbatein: Casting

 Amitabh Bachchan was cast in Mohabbatein during a period of financial failure.
 Deeply in debt, he walked to Chopra's house and said, "Look, I don't have a job, nobody is giving me work anymore, my movies aren't working, and I've come to ask you to please give me a film to work in."
 Chopra immediately offered him a role in Mohabbatein, a role which would reboot Bachchan's career.
-With Bachchan cast, Aditya Chopra envisioned Mohabbatein with Shah Rukh Khan and Aishwarya Rai in lead roles.
-He stated that he could not imagine other actors portraying those characters.
-The film marked Khan’s second collaboration with Rai after Josh (2000), and his first with Bachchan.
 Aamir Khan was offered the role of Raj Aryan but turned it down before Shah Rukh took the role without even reading the script.
+The film marked Shah Rukh Khan’s first collaboration with Bachchan.
 Kajol was initially considered for the role of Megha but declined due to her recent marriage.
+Aishwarya Rai was then cast to replace her.

 To portray the six student characters, Chopra sought out new talent.
 His brother Uday Chopra was cast in one of the male lead roles marking his acting debut, and a national search was conducted to find five additional newcomers.
 The final ensemble included Shamita Shetty, Jugal Hansraj, Kim Sharma, Jimmy Sheirgill, and Preeti Jhangiani.
 Aditya Chopra also wrote the screenplay and dialogues for the film.

 Filming

-Principal photography began on 25 October 1999 and was conducted largely in the United Kingdom.[12][13]
+Principal photography began on 25 October 1999 and took place primarily in the United Kingdom.
 The historic Longleat estate in Wiltshire was used to represent the fictional Gurukul boarding school.
-Cinematography was handled by Manmohan Singh.
+The cinematography was handled by Manmohan Singh.
 Karan Johar designed the costumes for Khan and Bachchan, while Manish Malhotra styled Rai.
 Farah Khan served as the film’s choreographer.